wmhilton-stoplight/platform-docs/governance/proposals.md

 1. Log in to your workspace.
 2. Select **Proposals** from the workspace left sidebar.

-## Create a Proposal

-Proposals are created automatically for Git branches that contain changes to API Design or Documentation files, when compared to their baseline Git branch.

 On the proposals list, use the **State** dropdown to filter proposals by: